scriptsharks/scriptsharks.source/docs/0xFF About/FE Changelog.md

 * Added "Malware Explosion" section.
     * This covers the 80s.

+# Older Versions

+* 0.1.*
-# Version 0.1.2
+    * 0.1.2
         * Expanded "In the Beginning" section.
-    * Added "Wabbit" and "Animal."
         * Cited Wikipedia in the Introduction.
-    * Included link for reporting issues.

-# Older Versions

-* 0.1.*
     * 0.1.1
         * Fixed bugs.
         * Updated changelog organization.